annakins/Katana/README.md

 - Katana and all associated pages are currently under construction.
 - **<span style="color: red">DO NOT import Katana into any follower framework.
 She has her own.</span>**
 ### Overview
+Ready to meet Katana?
+She's at the Winking Skeever, seeking adventure.
 Katana comes with a quest, which begins when she trusts you more.
 <details>
   <summary>
 When does it actually start (click for a hint)?